Turbulence modeling over riblets via domain transformation: Analysis of flow mechanisms in the presence of riblets

 \subsection{The absence of Kelvin-Helmholtz rollers over separated riblets}

 As demonstrated in \S~\ref{sec.KH}, large riblets generate spanwise rollers driven by the K-H instability.
-In this subsection, we analyze the spectral signature of these K-H rollers in the presence of separated semi-circular riblets.
-To achieve separation, we reduce the spanwise coverage of the semi-circular riblets within one period, creating periodic roughness elements separated by a spanwise distance of $\pi/\omega_z$; see figure~\ref{fig.separatedrib}.
-Figure~\ref{fig.E12vvspaced} shows the effect of separated semi-circular riblets with $\alpha/s = 0.55$ and different sizes on the premultiplied wall-normal energy spectrum of channel flow with $Re_\tau = 934$ one viscous unit above the riblet crests.
-In contrast to large connected riblets that amplified the wall-normal energy in the spectral range corresponding to spanwise rollers (figure~\ref{fig.E2vvas55O200ypRe934}), large separated riblets amplify the energy outside this range (figure~\ref{fig.E12vvas55O200ypRe934spaced}).
-Furthermore, separated riblets of small and optimal size suppress the wall-normal energy across all wavelengths.
-In fact, regardless of their size, semi-circular riblets that are separated do not alter the energy of the wall-normal velocity in the K-H spectral region.
-This effect, which can be related to the penetration of turbulence in the riblet valleys, is in agreement with the findings of~\cite{endmodgarhutchu21}.
+In this subsection, we analyze the spectral signature of these K-H rollers in the presence of separated scalloped riblets.
+To achieve separation, we reduce the spanwise coverage of the scalloped riblets within one period, creating periodic roughness elements separated by a spanwise distance of $\pi/\omega_z$; see figure~\ref{fig.separatedrib}. {As shown in figure~\ref{fig.DRSeparated}, the separated scalloped riblets provide greater drag reduction than the connected scalloped riblets, but they exhibit a similar breakdown of the linear viscous regime, leading to a decline in drag reduction performance.
+Given that the most prominent signature for the onset of K–H instability is captured by the premultiplied wall-normal energy spectrum (cf. figure~\ref{fig.E2vvbeta75}), we examine this quantity to elucidate the role of K–H instability in the degradation of drag reduction.} Figure~\ref{fig.E12vvspaced} shows the effect of separated scalloped riblets with $\alpha/s = 0.55$ and different sizes on the premultiplied wall-normal energy spectrum of channel flow with $Re_\tau = 934$ one viscous unit above the riblet crests. {Separated riblets of small and optimal size suppress the wall-normal energy across all wavelengths (figures~\ref{fig.E12vvas55O780ypRe934spaced} and~\ref{fig.E12vvas55O390ypRe934spaced}).} In contrast to large connected riblets that amplify the wall-normal energy in the spectral range corresponding to spanwise rollers (figure~\ref{fig.E2vvas55O200ypRe934}), large separated riblets amplify the energy outside this range (figure~\ref{fig.E12vvas55O200ypRe934spaced}){, leaving the K-H spectral region largely untouched.} This effect, which can be related to the penetration of turbulence in the riblet valleys {and weakening of the mixing layer at the riblet tips}, is in agreement with the findings of~\cite{endmodgarhutchu21}. {We note that since the case of $\alpha/s=0.55$ and $l_g^+\approx 20$ corresponds to a drag-increasing riblet configuration (cf. figure~\ref{fig.DRSeparated}), the weak footprint of K-H modes is indicative of an alternative destructive mechanism, e.g., dispersive stresses~\citep{goltua98,modendhutchu21}.
+However, we do not account for such components of the velocity field in this study.
+Finally, we isolate the additional Reynolds shear stress due to K–H modes in the flow at $Re_\tau = 934$ over connected and separated scalloped riblets with $\alpha/s=0.55$ (figure~\ref{fig.DeltaKHhs055Re934}).
+As expected, the added shear stress due to separated riblets is insignificant.}